lb0o/website/content/en/docs/operations/stretched/linstor-dedicated-network.md

 ....
 ```

-and node pairs inside the `dc3` datacenter will not have any node connections configured.
+Node pairs inside the `dc3` datacenter will not have any custom node connection configured,
+and will use the default interface instead.